leoasc/AutoBlock/README.md

 ## Readme

 This is a simple program that automatically checks the Windows security log according to the set parameters and automatically adds the attack IP to the firewall for shielding.

-Configure the parameters in AutoBlock.config:
+You can download the source code to compile or just download Release.zip directly to decompress and use Configure the parameters in AutoBlock.config:

 ````